LEAD: Lifelong education and development

 Why?

 Fostering innovation and scientific discovery in today’s fast-changing world requires exceptional training for graduate students and other highly qualified personnel.
-However, many issues can plague research and advanced training environments, including steep learning curves where many professional and learning skills are rarely taught.
+However, many issues can plague research and advanced training environments, including steep learning curves where many professional and learning skills are rarely taught, despite the best intentions.
 Further, many equity-deserving groups disproportionately face barriers to success.
 Our team developed this course to better equip and empower participants with lifelong learning and professional skills and foster more inclusive, equitable, and productive research and work environments.
 Supporting students in taking LEAD is one way that professors can contribute to building equitable, inclusive, and diverse training environments, as increasingly required by granting agencies.

 How?